antrea-io/nephe/docs/networkpolicy.md

 - SecurityGroups - a list of securityGroups to which outgoing traffic is permitted.

+Nephe supports creating user custom rules in NSGs created by Nephe, and these custom rules will be preserved regardless of NetworkPolicy configuration.
+However, there are certain limitations on user rules:

+- Nephe does not actively maintain user rules.
+Therefore, changes to NetworkPolicies can result in changes to NSG members and the deletion of NSGs, which may result in changes or deletion of user rules.
+- Nephe uses rule descriptions to track information, so users should not modify Nephe rule descriptions and should not create custom rules with descriptions in the same format.

 ## Implementation

 The `Nephe Controller` creates two types of network security groups (NSGs) to